marina-haliem/AdaPool/README.md

-# AdaPool: An Adaptive Model-Free RideSharing Framework using Deep Reinforcement Learning
+# AdaPool: A Diurnal-Adaptive Fleet Management Framework using Model-Free Deep Reinforcement Learning and Change Point Detection

 ## These are the steps to generate the data files that serve as our dataset.
 These are already generated and provided @: